dsky1990/webpack-karma-mocha-es6/README.md

 # webpack-karma-mocha-es6
-a tool to build project and test with webpack + karma + mocha + es6
+a tool to build project with webpack + es6 and test with karma + mocha

 ## install
 ```